thoughtspot/rest-api-sdk/sdks/java/docs/ThoughtSpotRestApi.md

-  Version: 9.4.0.cl or later   Retrieves details of the current session token for the bearer token provided in the request header.
-This API endpoint does not create a new token.
-Instead, it returns details about the token, including the token string, creation time, expiration time, and the associated user.
-Use this endpoint to introspect your current session token, debug authentication issues, or when a frontend application needs session token details.
-Any ThoughtSpot user with a valid bearer token can access this endpoint and send an API request
+  Version: 9.4.0.cl or later   Generates a new bearer token from an existing authenticated session.  #### Required privileges Any ThoughtSpot user with a valid bearer token can access this endpoint and send an API request.
+Requires no additional privileges.  #### Usage guidelines This endpoint doesn&#39;t return the caller&#39;s existing session token.
+Instead, it issues a new token based on the current authenticated session and returns the new token string, its creation and expiration timestamps, and the associated user details in response.
+The token generated from this API request is valid for 24 hours.
+Use this endpoint when your application needs a new token without requiring the user to re-authenticate.
+If you need a token with a specific expiration or a different security scope, use &#x60;POST /api/rest/2.0/auth/token/full&#x60;, &#x60;POST /api/rest/2.0/auth/token/custom&#x60;, or &#x60;POST /api/rest/2.0/auth/token/object&#x60; instead.

 ### Parameters
 This endpoint does not need any parameter.